TheophileDAL/vst-cloner/README.md

 # VstClone
-Sample any VST preset from your favorite plugins (for a range of notes and velocities) to create a new VST for personal use.
+Sample any VST preset from your favorite plugins (for a range of notes and velocities) to create new VSTs for personal use.